 The Master of Public Administration degree provides instruction in public management, public finance, and public policy, and prepares students for positions of leadership in public and nonprofit organizations.
 The degree is structured to respond to the unique student body of an urban university.

-Nearly three hundred graduates of the Master of Public Administration degree at Wichita State University now hold positions of responsibility in state and local government and in nonprofit agencies throughout the U.S. Graduates serve as city managers and department heads, program managers, finance directors, budget analysts, management analysts, and agency planners.
-Although the majority is employed in public service, some graduates of the program have taken positions in the private sector, while still others have pursued additional study in law, doctoral education, or other specializations.
+Nearly 500 graduates of the Master of Public Administration program hold positions of responsibility in state and local government and in nonprofit agencies throughout the United States.
+Graduates serve as city managers and department heads, program managers, finance directors, budget analysts, management analysts and agency planners.
+Although the majority are employed in public service, some graduates of the program have taken positions in the private sector, while others have pursued additional study in law, doctoral education or other specializations.

 Wichita State University Hugo Wall School of Public Affairs